Raotole135/Virtual-Closet/README.md

 Project Overview

 This project is a web-based application that combines AI-powered image processing and a chatbot to create a Virtual Closet and an AI Stylist.
 Users can upload images of outfits, classify clothing items (e.g., shirts, pants, dresses), and receive tailored styling recommendations through a conversational chatbot.
+The goal is to simplify personal wardrobe management and provide expert-like fashion advice using artificial intelligence.

-Key Features
+Key Deliverables

-Virtual Closet:
+A working prototype of the AI Virtual Closet and Stylist Chatbot, demonstrating end-to-end functionality.

+This README file, which includes:

+The problem solved by the project.

+The tools, frameworks, and algorithms used.

+Instructions to run the solution.

+Optional: A brief (1-2 minute) video demo to showcase the functionality and user interaction.

+Problem Solved

+The project addresses two main challenges in personal fashion management:

-Extracts and separates upper and lower clothing items from uploaded images.
+Clothing Classification: Automating the process of identifying and categorizing clothing items from user-uploaded images.

-Classifies clothing items using a pre-trained Vision Transformer (ViT) model.

-Displays processed images with dynamic labels for each clothing item.

-AI Stylist Chatbot:

-Provides detailed feedback on the uploaded outfit.

-Suggests improvements, complementary accessories, and styling tips.

-Uses pre-trained GPT-based models for generating natural language responses.

-Web Interface:

-User-friendly design with sections for image upload, processed results, and chatbot interactions.

-Responsive layout for better usability.

-Technologies Used
+Traditional methods require manual sorting and tagging, which is time-consuming.

+Styling Recommendations: Offering personalized fashion advice for outfits, including tips for improvement and accessory suggestions.

+Conventional methods rely on human expertise, which is not always accessible or cost-effective.

+This solution bridges the gap between manual wardrobe management and AI-driven styling, making fashion advice and digital closet organization accessible to all users.

+Tools, Frameworks, and Algorithms Used

 Backend

-Flask: Web framework for backend functionality.
+Flask: Lightweight and efficient web framework for backend development.

-Rembg: Background removal for clothing images.
+Rembg: Python library for background removal from images, allowing precise clothing extraction.

-Transformers: Hugging Face library for Vision Transformer and GPT models.
+Transformers: Hugging Face library used for implementing Vision Transformer (ViT) and GPT models.

-Waitress/Gunicorn: Production WSGI servers.
+Waitress/Gunicorn: Production-grade WSGI servers for serving the application.

 Frontend

-HTML, CSS, JavaScript: For a clean and interactive user interface.
+HTML, CSS, JavaScript: For designing a responsive and user-friendly interface.

 Deployment

-Render: For hosting the web application.

-Challenges and Decisions

-1. Image Processing:
+Render: A modern cloud platform chosen for its free tier, ease of integration, and scalability.

+Algorithms

-Tried: Vision Transformer for image classification.
+Vision Transformer (ViT): Utilized for image classification to identify upper and lower clothing items dynamically.

-Challenges:

-Pre-trained models required additional fine-tuning for specific clothing categories.

-High computational costs for real-time image classification on large datasets.

-Solution: Used a lightweight pre-trained Vision Transformer model from Hugging Face for acceptable performance.

-2. AI Chatbot:

-Tried:

-OpenAI's gpt-4 and gpt-3.5-turbo.

-Alternatives like Cohere and AI21 Labs.

-Challenges:

-OpenAI's models incurred high costs for frequent API usage.

-Alternative APIs (Cohere/AI21) had latency issues and limited free usage quotas.

-Solution: Used Hugging Face's GPT-2 model for generating stylist recommendations locally.

-3. Deployment:

-Tried:

-Gunicorn: Incompatible with Windows during local development due to fcntl dependency.

-AWS EC2: Time-consuming setup with limited scalability for quick iterations.

-Solution: Deployed on Render, leveraging its free tier and simple GitHub integration.
+GPT-2: Fine-tuned for generating natural and engaging styling recommendations based on classified clothing items.

 Setup Instructions